AriesLL/ariesll.github.io/content/publication/2022_todaes/index.md

 ---
-title: 2022_todaes
+title: "EF-Train: Enable Efficient On-device CNN Training on FPGA Through Data Reshaping for Online Adaptation or Personalization"
 publication_types:
   - "2"
 authors:
   - Yue Tang
   - Xinyi Zhang
-  - Peipei Zhou
+  - admin
   - Jingtong Hu
 abstract: Conventionally, DNN models are trained once in the cloud and deployed in edge devices such as cars, robots, or unmanned aerial vehicles (UAVs) for